maxpou/maxpou.fr/content/posts/2019-01-22-2018-a-year-in-review/2018-a-year-in-review.md

 tags: ["Life"]
 ---

-*Before starting, I've to say: I mostly write this blog post for myself.
-Writing my Year in review helps me to celebrate my biggest wins, see what was wrong and define plans for the upcoming year.*
+*Disclaimer: I mostly wrote this blog post for myself.
+Writing my Year in review helps me to celebrate my biggest wins, see what was wrong and define goals for the upcoming year.*

 2018 was a whirlwind year full of a lot of great opportunities and travel.